ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 The following sects to arrive were all affiliated with YúnmèngJiāng.
 Soon after, the hesitant ones rushed in like a tsunami after seeing that many sects had already enrolled their young disciples.

-Among all those cultivators, who once wanted him dead while still using the devices that he had made, who didn’t know that Yílíng Lǎozǔ possessed a great talent.
+Among all those cultivators, who once wanted him dead while still using the devices that he had made, who didn’t know that Yílíng Lǎozǔ possessed an outstanding talent?
 They were all eager not to miss out on learning Yílíng Lǎozǔ’s extraordinary skills.

 Yú XiǎoShān was the only one from the MéishānYú sect to come to Yúnshēn Bùzhīchù.
 As the heir of his sect, strangely, he didn’t have any underlings and seemed like he had run away from home.